cormullion/juliamonomaster/website/faq.md

 ## ‘Is it finished?’

 Some say that projects are never finished, just abandoned.
-As of March 2024, I’m still making small changes and fixes, and it’s currently at version 0.056.
+As of October 2024, I’m still making small changes and fixes, and it’s currently at version 0.058.
 Always download the latest version if you want the typeface to perform at its best.
-There will probably always be minor releases in the future, particularly if the Unicode Consortium introduce lots of new characters, and so the font will probably never be truly finished.
+There will probably always be minor releases in the future, particularly if the Unicode Consortium introduce lots of new characters, and so the font will probably never be finished.

 ## ‘Why don’t these accents/marks/diacritics work properly?’